INTP Compatibility: Romantic Relationships, Love, and Dating

 INTP and ENTP

-Any two personality types, especially similar ones, can make a relationship work if they are willing to try hard enough, but a relationship between an INTP and an ENTP has its particular advantages and disadvantages.
+Any two personality types, especially similar ones, can make a relationship work if they are willing to try hard enough.
+Still, the relationship between an INTP and an ENTP has advantages and disadvantages.
 ENTP, like INTP, is acutely logical and prefers open & straightforward communication.
 However, the ENTP’s extroversion as against the INTP’s introversion may result in conflicts over how to spend time.

 INTP and INFP

 INTP can pair well with INFP due to their similar dispositions.
-While both introverted, they are always interested in trying something new or organizing a small-group event.
-They can come into conflict over emotions: INTP’s eminently scientific character may make INFP feel neglected, misunderstood, or simply irritated.
+While both are introverted, they are always interested in trying something new or organizing small-group events.
+They can conflict over emotions: INTP’s eminently scientific character may make INFP feel neglected, misunderstood, or irritated.

 INTP and INTJ

 INTP and INTJ appreciate the same things in each other.
-Mainly, both want an intelligent and curious partner with a similar sense of propriety.
-INTP may nonetheless be irritated from time to time by the INTJ’s direct and goal-oriented character, which may be seen as trying to force them into unnecessary action.
+Both want an intelligent and curious partner with a similar sense of decency.
+INTP may be irritated occasionally by the INTJ’s direct and goal-oriented character, which may be seen as trying to force them into unnecessary action.

 INTP and ISTP

 ISTP can be a good match for INTP.
-Since both of these types are quiet and reserved, neither is likely to be uncomfortable with the other’s behavior.
-They may clash over differences in values, as INTP tends to be imaginative and idealistic where ISTP is strictly practical.
+Since both types are quiet and reserved, neither is likely to be uncomfortable with the other’s behavior.
+They may clash over value differences, as INTP tends to be imaginative and romantic, whereas ISTP is strictly practical.